 As a fresher at UCL, it may seem too early to be set on a career path, not to mention begin internship applications in the first months of being on campus.
 However, the reality of the finance industry means that if you would like to work in the sector post-graduation, attending a Spring Week should be at the top of your priority list.

 Spring Weeks are week long internships held in the UK during March and April.
 All bulge bracket investments banks, the Big 4 and some consulting firms host these programmes as an opportunity for students to gain an insight into the day-to-day operations of their firm and as a way to spot potential talent early on.
 Spring weeks are by far the best (but not the only) way to gain a penultimate year internship, which further leads to a full-time postgraduate position.

-Although the allure of a career in technology sector is rising, investment banking and S&T (sales and trading) remain still the most selective and competitive careers paths for university students.
+Although the allure of a career in the technology sector is rising, investment banking and S&T (sales and trading) remain still the most selective and competitive career paths for university students.
 Attending a Spring Week can be the perfect opportunity to explore an interest in this industry, as well as positioning yourself for the best chances to enter these sectors.
-Attending the mentorship programme increases your odds of landing a Spring Week!
+Participating in the mentorship programme increases your odds of landing a Spring Week!

 Following the successful organisation of last year’s Spring Mentorship Scheme and the positive feedback we have received, we are glad to announce our pilot Summer Mentorship Scheme.
 Hence, as one of UCL’s top societies, we have decided to access our resources in terms of preparation materials and connections to help our members get a step ahead in the competitive selection process in the banking industry.

 This scheme is meant to provide the necessary support by assigning students that are interested in applying to Summer Internships (mentees) to fellow UCL students (mentors) who have completed Summer internships and have gained experience in the application process.
 Besides this, our selected mentees will gain access to extensive training materials and events to further support them through the application process.